veskokolev/Bytes2you.Validation/README.md

 public void SomeMethod(string stringArgument)
 {
     Guard.WhenArgument(stringArgument, "stringArgument").IsNullOrEmpty().IsEqual("xxx").Throw();
-    // Which means - when stringArgument is null or empty OR is equal to "xxx" we should throw exception.
+    // Which means - when stringArgument is null or empty OR is equal to "xxx" we will throw exception.
+If it is null, we will throw ArgumentNullException.
+If it is equal to "xxx", we will throw ArgumentException.
 }
 ```